kubesphere/website/content/en/docs/installing-on-kubernetes/on-prem-kubernetes/install-ks-on-linux-vm.md

 ## Install ipvs for node

-Create`/etc/sysconfig/modules/ipvs.modules`file var script，ensure that the node can auto load module when node restart。Use`lsmod | grep -e ip_vs -e nf_conntrack_ipv4` command to look whether to load kernel module correctly
+Create`/etc/sysconfig/modules/ipvs.modules`file var script, ensure that the node can auto load module when node restart。Use`lsmod | grep -e ip_vs -e nf_conntrack_ipv4` command to look whether to load kernel module correctly

 write this content to file